crmcog/sf-cog/docs/admin-guide/README.md

 ## Duration

 This course has been split into ~15 lessons.
-There is no strict guidelines on the number of days, but we have typically seen the lessons taught at an average rate of 0.5 to 1 lesson per day.
+There are no strict guidelines on the number of days, but we have typically seen the lessons taught at an average rate of 0.5 to 1 lesson per day.
 This includes -

 - Teaching a class of ~10-15 students for 2 hours / day.
 Note that these students would typically have a strong technical background before they begin, so your mileage may vary a bit
 - Let students apply their knowledge during rest of the time